Hydraulic Circuit Types

 Control Valve and Valve Authority

-The function of every hydraulic circuit type depends critically on the correct sizing of the control valve.
-The key parameter is the KVSK_{VS} value, which specifies the volume flow rate in m3/h\text{m}^3/\text{h} that passes through the fully open valve at a pressure drop of 1 bar (100 kPa):
+Every hydraulic circuit type depends on the control valve being sized correctly.
+The key parameter is the KVSK_{VS} value, which gives the volume flow rate in m3/h\text{m}^3/\text{h} that passes through the fully open valve at a pressure drop of 1 bar (100 kPa):

 KVS=V˙Δp0ΔpVK_{VS} = \dot{V} \cdot \sqrt{\frac{\Delta p_0}{\Delta p_V}}